monstercameron/MetaHumanServer/README.md

 **Q. What languages does the chatbot support?**

-A. Currently, PyChatApp only supports English.
+A. Currently, Meta Human Server only supports English.

 ## 🤝 Contributing

-Want to make PyChatApp even better?
+Want to make Meta Human Server even better?
 We encourage and welcome contributions.
 Please refer to the contributing guide for more details.

 ## 📜 Licence

-PyChatApp is released under the MIT license.
+Meta Human Server is released under the MIT license.
 See the LICENSE file for more details.

 ## 📞 Contacts